 Video of the Day

-Seated Stradle Stretch
+1. Seated Straddle Stretch

 From a seated position the legs are splayed out in a "Y" formation with the backs of the knees as flat to the floor as possible.
 Place both hands behind your buttocks and push forward, forcing the hips as far apart as comfortably possible.

-Head to Knee Stretch
+2. Head to Knee Stretch

 Bend your torso, bringing your head as close to your knee as possible.
 Hold the stretch for at least 20 and preferably 30 seconds, then repeat with the other leg.
 Any stretch held for less than 20 seconds is ineffective as it does not significantly expand muscle fibers.
 Hip expanding stretches should be performed at least three times weekly.

-Half Pigeon Pose Stretch
+3. Half Pigeon Pose Stretch

 Begin in a lunge position with your right leg bent in front of you and your left leg knee down and pointing straight behind you.
 Slowly walk your right foot across the frontal plane and lay your foreleg in front of you with the outer side of your leg flat on the ground.
 The leg should form an acute angle with the knee pointing straight ahead and the ankle flexed at a right angle.

-Frog Pose Stretch
+4. Frog Pose Stretch

 Thin pillows or an extra yoga mat can be necessary as the position can place pressure on the knees.
 The forearms rest at a 90-degree angle while supporting the torso.
 This stretch should be held for two to five minutes, getting progressively wider as your hips begin to relax and open.
 Frog pose effectively expands hip flexors while providing relief from digestive and menstrual cramps.